© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval farmstead, 500m ENE of Titlington Mount is a scheduled monument protected by Historic England under reference 1007451.
 View the official record →

-A Medieval farmstead, 500 metres east-north-east of Titlington Mount, is a scheduled monument in Northumberland consisting of the earthwork remains of a rural settlement dating to the medieval period.
+The Medieval farmstead situated 500 metres east-north-east of Titlington Mount is a deserted settlement of medieval date located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007451.

 Medieval farmstead, 500m ENE of Titlington Mount is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007451.